phcompeau/biological_modeling_course/_pages/coronavirus/conclusion_part_2_draft.md

 where $$ C^{(n)}_{ij} $$ corresponds to the orientational cross-correlation between residue *i* and residue *j*.
 Because we normalized the values, the range of $$ C^{(n)}_{ij} $$ is $$ [-1,1] $$, where 1 means the residues are fully correlated in motion, and -1 means the residues are fully anti-correlated in motion.
 Finally, we can visualize the matrix as a **cross-correlation heat map** like the figure below.

 ![image-center](../assets/images/hemoglobin_cc.png){: .align-center}
-Normalized cross-correlation heat map of human hemoglobin using the first 20 slowest normal modes.
+Normalized cross-correlation heat map of human hemoglobin (1A3N) using the first 20 slowest normal modes.
 Red regions indicate correlated residue pairs which move in the same direction; blue regions indicate anti-correlated residue pairs which move in opposite directions.
 {: style="font-size: medium;"}

+Cross-correlation analysis provides useful insight on the structure of the protein.
+In the cross-correlation map of human hemoglobin, we see four squares of positive correlation along the diagonal.
+This represents the four subunits of hemoglobin, $$ \alpha_1 $$, $$ \beta_1 $$, $$ \alpha_2 $$, and $$ \beta_2 $$ in this order, and the intrasubunit correlated motion.
+Looking at the squares next to the diagonal squares provide evidence of intersubunit correlation between $$ \alpha_1 $$ and $$ \beta_1 $$, and  $$ \alpha_2 $$ and $$ \beta_2 $$.
+In general, we can observe complex patterns of correlated and anti-correlated movement throughout the protein (both inter- and intrasubunit), which can act like some sort of fingerprint.
+In short, we can compare the cross-correlation maps between two similar proteins and find differences in the correlation patterns.
+This then would provide clues in where the proteins are different structurally and possibly functionally.

 Just like cross-correlation, we can also visualize the mean-square fluctuations of the residues.
 This is typically done in two ways.
 The simplest is to directly plot the values, where the x-axis represent the residues and the y-axis represent the mean-square fluctuation $$ \langle \Delta R_i^2  \rangle $$.
 The other, more useful, method is to plot the B-factor.
 When performing crystallography, the displacement of atoms within the protein crystal decreases the intesity of the scattered X-ray, creating uncertainty in the positions of atoms. **B-factor**, also known as **temperature factor** or **Debye-Waller factor** is a measure of this uncertainty, which includes noise from positional variance of thermal protein motion, model errors, and lattice defects.
 B-factors are reported in addition to the atomic coordinates in the PDB entry.
 One of the main reason we use B-factors is that they scale with the mean-square fluctuation, such that for atom *i*:

 $$ B_i = \frac{8 \pi^2}{3} \langle \Delta R_i^2 \rangle $$

 We can calculate the **theoretical B-factors** using the equation and GNM analysis, and the correlation with the **experimental B-factors** that are included in the PDB entry as a simple way to evaluate the GNM analysis.
+A study in 2009 by Lei Yang et al. compared the experimental and theoretical B-factors of 190 sufficiently different (<50% similarity) protein stuctures from X-ray and found the correlation to be about 0.58 on average [^Yang2].
+Below is a plot of the B-factor, synonomous to the mean-square fluctutation, of $$ \alpha_1 $$.
+Residues with high values are those that fluctuate with greater motion or residues with greater positional uncertainty, and are colored red in the figures.
+In this case, we see that the residues colored in red are generally at the ends of secondary structures in the outer edges of the protein and loops (segments in between secondary structures).
+This is expected because protein loops typically cantain highly fluctuating residues.

 ![image-center](../assets/images/hemoglobin_b_factors.png){: .align-center}
 (Top): Human hemoglobin colored according to the GNM calculated theoretical B-factors (left) and the experimental B-factors (right).
-(Bottom): 2D plot comparing the theoretical and experimental B-factors of a single chain (chain A) of the protein.
+(Bottom): 2D plot comparing the theoretical and experimental B-factors of subunit $$ \alpha_1 $$ (chain A of the protein). $$ \alpha_1 $$ is located at the top left quarter of the protein figure.
 A correlation coefficient of 0.63 was calculated between the theoretical and experimental B-factors.
 {: style="font-size: medium;"}

 A benefit from decomposing the protein fluctuation into individual normal modes is that we are able to observe the characteristics of slow modes separately, i.e. which residues does it affect and to what degree, or **slow mode shape**.
 This is typically done by visualizing the modes as 2D plots where the x-axis is the residue sequence and the y-axis is the inverse eigenvalues of the Kirchhoff matrix.
 Peaks in the plot indicate which region of residues the mode describes, with higher peaks representing greater magnitude of motions.
 It is also common practice to observe the plot of the average of multiple modes to see the collective contribution of the modes.